ChristianSch/Sparkle.js/README.md

 ```
 {
 	"timestamp" : "1399930754601",
-	"parameter" : "{"OSX":"10.10"}"
+	"parameters" : "{"OSX":"10.10"}"
 }
 ```

 * `timestamp` is the servers timestamp at the moment of receiving the request.
-* `parameter` hols the GET parameters encoded in JSON.
+* `parameters` holds the GET parameters encoded in JSON.

 ### Starting
 When you're ready to go, just start node like this (in the Sparkle.js directory):